 The accuracy of your probability forecast doesn’t depend on the size of your work items.
 It depends on the stability of your delivery workflow.

 If your team is not able to start new work as the WIP limit has been reached, they will have to collaborate with each other and “swarm” outstanding tasks to complete them faster.
-The focus is moved to the impediments in the system and their prompt resolution to enable a smooth flow of work.
+The focus is then moved to the impediments in the system and bringing about their prompt resolution, in order to enable a smooth flow of work.

-Evaluating the size of your stories is a great approach to spark a conversation around the goal a certain item should achieve.
-Nevertheless, this approach is irrelevant to performing future predictions.
-Making reliable commitments and keeping these commitments is tightly coupled with how efficiently you manage the flow of work and ultimately how predictable your system is.
+Evaluating the size of your stories is a great way to spark a conversation about the goal that a certain item should achieve.
+Nevertheless, this approach is irrelevant when it comes to performing future predictions.
+Making reliable commitments and keeping these commitments is tightly coupled with how efficiently you manage the flow of work and ultimately, how predictable your system is.

 Meet the Author